See below for ways to get involved with CCCHE and local community organizations.

 Abstract submission details

-We invite submissions of abstracts for poster presentations related to climate changeand/or environmental contaminants and health challenges and solutions for Asia and other vulnerable geographic regions.
+We invite submissions of abstracts for poster presentations related to climate change and/or environmental contaminants and health challenges and solutions for Asia and other vulnerable geographic regions.
 A broad range of topics are welcome, including:

 Interested scholars, including graduate students, should submit a brief abstract (200 words or less) of your poster presentation.
-The deadline is Friday, January 30, 2026.
+The deadline is Friday, March 6, 2026.

 Click the button below to submit your abstract.